ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/05-degrees-of-freedom.md

 - Each vibrational degree of freedom contributes $$k_BT$$ to the energy of a molecule.
 However, this is valid only when $$k_BT$$ is much bigger than energy spacing between vibrational modes.
 - At low temperature this condition is not satisfied, only a few vibrational states are occupied and the equipartition principle is not typically applicable.

+#### Why do degrees of freedom matter?
+- More degrees of freedom provide more ways to store energy.
+- Systems with more degrees of freedom generally experience smaller temperature changes for the same energy input.

-#### Increasing efficiency of thermodynamic sampling.
+#### Degrees of freedom and simulation efficiency.
 By reducing the number of degrees of freedom we can increase thermodynamic sampling efficiency.

 - Force fields remove the electrons’ degrees of freedom by replacing them with atom centered charges.
 - An implicit solvent model eliminates the degrees of freedom associated with the solvent molecules.
 - Bond constraints eliminate vibrational degrees of freedom and make possible to use longer time steps.
 - Constraints including angles and dihedrals can be also applied.

+#### Coarse-grained models
 - Coarse-grained models reduce degrees of freedom by averaging interactions across groups of particles.

-#### Reduction of the number of degrees of freedom may lead to artifacts.
+#### The trade-off: efficiency versus realism
 Bond and angle constraints can:
 {: .instructor_notes :}
 - slow down dihedral angle transitions [[1]](https://aip.scitation.org/doi/10.1063/1.453488)
 - shift the frequencies of the normal modes in biomolecules [[2]](https://aip.scitation.org/doi/10.1063/1.455654)
 - perturb the dynamics of polypeptides [[3]](https://journals.aps.org/pre/abstract/10.1103/PhysRevE.52.6868).
-Coarse-grained models:
-- Produce approximate dynamics by sacrificing atomic details.
+- Coarse-grained models produce approximate dynamics by sacrificing atomic details.